tencentyun/intlcloud-documents/product/云智 AI 应用服务/云智小钛/常见问题_intl.md

 ###  What is TICSR?
-TICSR is a smart customer service product in the SaaS form.
-It can be used to create online customer service robots that can automatically answer customer questions; in addition, it provides various tools to human customer service representatives for answering questions with the aid of robots.
+TICSR is a smart customer service product that can be used to create automatic customer service robots.
+TICSR also provides human customer service representatives various tools to answer questions with robot assistance.

-TICSR can automatically answer customer queries in various channels such as WeChat, webpage and app, helping you reduce labor costs.
+TICSR automatically answers customer inquries on various channels including WeChat, webpage and apps, which helps companies cut labor costs.

 ### Differences Between FAQs and Trending Questions